ArabAmerican/Easy-YDNS/README.md

 		./ydns.sh

 Congratulations!
 You've updated the IP address onto YDNS!
-## Allowing the script to run every X minutes
+## Changing the script to run every X minutes

 By default, the script is set to refresh every 15 minutes to check for a new IP.
 You can change this by editing line 63 to the interval you'd like to set.